March 28, 20265 min read

 Add AI prompts

-Speak detailed instructions to Cursor and Claude Code.
-Longer prompts = better AI output.
+Speak to Cursor and Claude Code.
+Longer prompts, better output.

 4

-Short learning curve for casing and symbols.
-See the how to dictate code guide.
+Some learning curve for casing and symbols.
+See the code dictation guide.

-Voice dictation is 2–3x faster for prose and messages, roughly equivalent for simple code, and slightly slower for complex expressions.
-The weighted average across a full development day is ~1.8x faster overall — saving approximately 1+ hours per day.
+Voice is 2-3x faster for prose, roughly even for simple code, slower for complex expressions.
+Across a full day: ~1.8x faster overall, about an hour saved.

 Related: Developer Productivity with Voice Dictation, Voice Coding — Complete Guide, How to Dictate Code on Mac, Free & Cheap Dictation Apps for Mac.